himan7991/prettv/README.md

 4. Change the name and description in the `package.json`
 5. (Optional) Run `git init` to initialize a new repository
 6. Run `yarn install` to install all of the project's dependencies
+7. Run `yarn upgrade` to upgrade all packages to their newest versions
-7. Build the project for production with `yarn build`
+8. Build the project for production with `yarn build`

 ## License